HungryTurtleCode/htc_website/jekyll/_drafts/parallax-tests.md

 Obviously just because you are testing doesn't mean your code doesn't have bugs in it.
 There will definitely still be bugs and things you haven't considered.
 The point of testing isn't to eliminate all bugs.
 It is just to make sure you don't introduce new ones to the parts that already work.

-You will truely be shocked by how many small bugs you can introduce when you try to add a new feature or refactor some of the code.
+You will truly be shocked by how many small bugs you can introduce when you try to add a new feature or refactor some of the code.
 We are only human, we will miss things.
 But it's nice to have the tests there to fall back on when we make a change.

-I can't count how many times i've made a change that I thought was great and then I run the tests and they are all failing because of something I overlooked.
+I can't count how many times I've made a change that I thought was great and then I run the tests and they are all failing because of something I overlooked.
 Without tests I would have shipped that bug.
 With tests my code is that little bit better.

 I hope you got something out of this and I will see you back here for the next part where we set up the project with continuous integration and deployment pipeline to push it to NPM.